JadedLeader/gRPCLimitationTesting/README.md

 ## Usage:
 - **Investigating how the different variations of communication can handle varying loads of data**
-   - h
-- **Investigating how port exhaustion can effect gRPC, delving into ephemeral ports**
+- **Investigating how port exhaustion can effect gRPC, looking atephemeral ports**
-   - h
-- **Investigating how network constrained environments can effect the overall performance of gRPC communication flows**
+- **Investigating how network constrained environments can effect the overall performance of gRPC communication flows using clumsy**
-   - h
-- **Investigating how channels work, focusing on how clients interact with channels**
+- **Investigating how channels work, focusing on how clients interact with channels and their various flows**
-   - h

 ## Technologies:
 - C#
 - gRPC
-- EF core
+- EFcore
 - Serilog
 - JWT
 - SSMS